-One last tip about following these processes.
-Girl Scouting isn't a to-do list, so please don't feel that checking activities off a list is more important than tuning in to what interests girls and sparks their imaginations.
-Projects don't have to come out perfectly-in fact, it's a valuable learning experience when they don't-Girl Scouts don't have to fill their vests and sashes with badges.
-What matters most is the fun and learning that takes place as they make experiences their own, so don't be afraid to step back and let your girls take the lead.
+One last tip: Girl Scouting isn't a to-do list, so please don't feel that checking activities off a list is more important than tuning in to what interests them and sparks their imaginations.
+Projects don't have to come out perfectly-in fact, it's a valuable learning experience when they don't-and Girl Scouts don't have to fill their vests and sashes with badges.
+What matters most is the fun and learning that takes place as they make experiences their own, so don't be afraid to step back and let your Girl Scouts take the lead.